 At first, the car lived up to its promise, and then some.
 The Bonneville was an effortless highway cruiser.
 Inside, it was relatively quiet, and at highway speeds it was no louder than a gasoline engine.
 It was well equipped with AM/FM/8-Track, so there was always lots of entertainment.
 I remember an early family road trip to Springfield, Illinois where we clocked an astonishing 30 MPG (a feat that it somehow seemed incapable of repeating a year or two later).

-While the loud racket from under the hood promised oodles of torque and power, it was all show and no go.
+The loud racket emanating from under the hood promised oodles of torque and power, but alas it was all show and no go.
 While the 220 ft-lbs. of torque wasn’t too shabby by the standards of the day, the 105 hp definitely was inadequate.
-While the ample torque was good for a snappy launch to about 15 mph, freeway acceleration was leisurely, and any kind of two-lane road passing was absolutely out of the question.
+The ample torque was good for a snappy launch to about 15 mph, however, freeway acceleration was leisurely, and any kind of two-lane road passing was absolutely out of the question.

-The final indignity came around 60,000 miles, when it blew a head gasket.
+The final indignity came around 60,000 miles when it blew a head gasket.
 Dad decided at that time that he was done with this car, and done with GM.
-He never bought another GM for the rest of his life, and it would be decades before I would give them a chance.
+He never bought another GM for the rest of his life, and it would be decades before I would give GM a chance with my own money.
 Rumor has it that the next owner of our Bonneville swapped the diesel engine for a gasoline engine, as many owners of these cars did at that time.

 What can I say now with the perspective of history?
 Our experience was kind of a microcosm of the US as a whole.
 Dad, like many LF9 buyers, wanted nothing to do with diesels or GM after this experience.
 How can any company treat its customers with such contempt by foisting such garbage on them?
 Don’t they realize that they are losing hundreds of thousands (if not millions) of potential future buyers as a result?
 Doesn’t GM care?
 Dad had no interest in ever buying another diesel, and neither did I, for that matter.
 GM really did kill diesels in the US for generations, and plant the seeds for their own downfall.